unaschneck/pydar/README.md

 * test: pull up all passes that saw Ontario Lacus and colorcode with look angle
 * test: pull beam information and number of looks for each pixel

-## CITATION
-If you use this package for your research, please cite it as: